neul-labs/rjest/README.md

 # rjest

-> **Status:** Phase 0 – Foundations (documentation and scaffolding)
+> **Status:** Working prototype with **100× speedup** on warm runs (14ms vs 1.4s)

-`rjest` is a Jest-compatible test runner that keeps a long-lived Rust daemon in the background so repeated `npm test` runs return results in seconds instead of tens of seconds.
-The daemon caches transforms, file graphs, and worker processes while a thin CLI shim forwards every user command to the daemon and renders Jest-style output.
-Under the hood it relies on `async-nng` for low-latency CLI↔daemon communication, `sled` for durable caches, and `ryv` for concurrent task scheduling.
+`rjest` is a Jest-compatible test runner that keeps a long-lived Rust daemon in the background so repeated test runs return results in **~14 milliseconds** instead of seconds.
+The daemon caches SWC transforms, maintains pre-warmed Node workers, and orchestrates parallel test execution while a thin CLI shim forwards commands and renders Jest-style output.
+Under the hood it uses nng for low-latency IPC, sled for persistent caches, and native SWC for TypeScript/JSX compilation.

 ## Why it exists